estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

 1	LOC	Tallinna	0	root

 2	OTHER	-	3	punct

-3	OTHER	Narva	1	parataxis
+3	OTHER	Varssavi	1	parataxis

 has_ner: True